KSTE: News

-For a number of years, KSTE aired hourly CNN Radio newscasts from Westwood One, then known as Dial Global.
+For a number of years, KSTE aired hourly CNN Radio newscasts from Westwood One, and later Dial Global.
 On March 2, 2012, Dial Global announced it would discontinue distributing newscasts from CNN Radio and instead replace it with NBC News Radio.
 CNN Radio affiliates would be switched to NBC on April 1, 2012.
 However, KSTE became an affiliate of the CBS Radio Network prior to the switchover.
 The station carried CBS News at the beginning of most hours.

 In 2017, KSTE became an affiliate of a new version of NBC News Radio owned by iHeartMedia (unrelated to the Westwood One/Dial Global version); the station has since rejoined CBS News Radio.
 KSTE also airs some programming and news from ABC News Radio.

 Sports

-KSTE was the former home of Sacramento River Cats Minor League Baseball team, before moving to 1320 KIFM, an ESPN Radio station.
+KSTE was the former home of the Sacramento River Cats baseball team, before it moved to KIFM.

+On February 14, 2025, the Athletics (A's) baseball team announced that KSTE would be the team's flagship station, following their temporary move from Oakland to West Sacramento as part of their long-term relocation to Las Vegas.
+In addition to KSTE, games are aired on the "A's Cast" stream on iHeartRadio and on the A's Radio Network.
+KSTE replaced KHTK as the A's Sacramento radio outlet; the move also resulted in KAHI in Auburn and KESP in Modesto being dropped as network affiliates.